Chains of saturated models in AECs: Translating to AECs

 Moreover the left to right direction does not need tameness: if $M \lea N_\ell$, $\ba_\ell \in \fct{<\infty}{|N_\ell|}$, $\ell = 1,2$, and $\gtp (\ba_1 / M; N_1) = \gtp (\ba_2 / M; N_2)$, then $\tp_{q\bigL_{\kappa, \kappa}} (\ba_1 / M; \widehat{N_1}) = \tp_{q\bigL_{\kappa, \kappa}} (\ba_2 / M; \widehat{N_2})$. \end{fact}

 Note that this implies in particular that (if $K$ is $(<\kappa)$-tame and has amalgamation) the Galois version of saturation and stability coincide with their syntactic analog in $\bigKp{\kappa}$.
-There is also a nice correspondence for the order property:
+There is also a nice correspondence between the syntactic version of the order property defined at the beginning of Section \ref{averages-sec} and Shelah's semantic version \cite[4.3]{sh394}: